nhu92/Mixed-DNA-Project/07-TestKewData.md

 I want to check two alternative changes to this pipeline.
 1) The way we compare our target species to the reference.
 We need a matrix that represent a species relationship to others.
 By comparing this matrix to the reference species matrices we could find a closed one.
 I will think how differ this is from our original clustering method.
 2) Inspired from meeting with Dr. Chris Jackson, what if I filtered the exons that is shorter than 40bp?
 I do not think the shorter exons should have the same (or even higher?) weights compared to the long exons.
 Even this may not make the pipeline more accurate, it will at least reduce the computational time.

 ---

 New year!
 Back to work.
 I will think about the possibility of the first thought and test the second.
 (I got my computer reset and I need to reinstall everything to my new system.)

+Through the calculation from scratch, it seems that the first thought is not that useful when we have the external branches in the distance matrix.